If you are planning to start an online store, you have likely read about the Shopify vs WooCommerce debate between the two major platforms.

 Dropshipping with WooCommerce

-WooCommerce is a popular choice among dropshipping businesses.
-Mainly because of the flexible dropshipping plugins for WooCommerce that make the whole process quite easy to set up.
+WooCommerce is a popular choice for dropshipping because of its flexible ecosystem of dropshipping plugins that make the whole process easy to set up.
+Many of these plugins are free or one-time purchases, which keeps recurring costs lower than Shopify’s app-based model where most equivalent tools charge monthly.

 You can easily find extensions that allow you to instantly import products, fulfill orders from your website, and more.
 You can even create an eBay-like eCommerce marketplace, allowing other vendors to sell on your website.